 EPI is presenting a new report that outlines the connections between mass incarceration and racial achievement gaps.
 As many as one-in-four African American students has a parent who is or has been incarcerated, and the discriminatory incarceration of African American parents has damaging consequences for children in school.
 Simply put, our criminal justice system makes a significant contribution to the racial achievement gap in both cognitive and non-cognitive skills.

-EPI research associates Leila Morsy and Richard Rothstein will discuss their new work with Glenn Loury of Brown University.
+EPI research associates Leila Morsy and Richard Rothstein will discuss their new work with Glenn Loury of Brown University and Ames Grawert of the Brennan Center.
 The Washington Post’s Valerie Strauss will moderate the discussion.
 The panel will take place at the Economic Policy Institute on Wednesday, March 15th at 10:30 a.m.
 ET.

 This event is free is open to the public.
 Your RSVP will help us prepare accordingly.